-Oceanside Unified 2018 Compensation Analysis
+Oceanside Unified 2020 Compensation Analysis

-Data for this analysis was from a period starting in 2012 and ending in 2018, based on the latest pay data available from the sources listed.
+Data for this analysis was from a period starting in 2012 and ending in 2020, based on the latest pay data available from the sources listed.

 San Diego County

 Median Wages by Educational Attainment